solid-contrib/information/community-roles.md

-# Solid Community Roles and Responsibilities
+Eduardo Ibacache Rodriguez# Solid Community Roles and Responsibilities
 This document aims to identify the various roles within the Solid community, and the responsibilities associated with each role, where applicable.